Skip to content

 Independent Brokers and Retirement Planning

-Many consumers associate brokers primarily with life insurance.
-Independence is equally critical in retirement planning.
-Fixed annuities, indexed annuities, and income annuities vary across carriers in crediting methods, rider structures, liquidity provisions, and guarantees.
-Comparing one carrier to another is not merely price shopping—it is structural analysis.
+Many consumers associate brokers primarily with life insurance, but independence is equally critical in retirement planning.
+Fixed annuities, indexed annuities, and income annuities vary across carriers in crediting methods, rider structures, liquidity provisions, surrender charge schedules, and long-term guarantees.
+Comparing one carrier to another is not merely price shopping — it is structural analysis that affects how an annuity will actually behave when income begins, how much access you retain during the accumulation period, and what the contract ultimately delivers relative to what was illustrated.
+Within our annuities resource center, you can explore how different contract designs function and why comparison across carriers consistently improves long-term retirement outcomes.

 Business Owners and the Value of Brokerage Independence